maucaro/secure_bot/readme.md

 - Locally test the Bot application (optional).
 - Rename `setenv-samples.sh` to `setenv.sh` and modify it with your values and to conform to your naming standards.
 - Search for 'TO DO:' in the repository's files and adjust as necessary.
-- Run `initial.sh`
+- Run `initial.sh`; this creates the Resource Group, Managed Identity and the Azure Container Registry.
-- Run `build.sh`
+- Run `build.sh`; this creates the custom Docker image by using the Azure Container Registry.
-- Run `bot.sh`
+- Run `bot.sh`; this creates the App Service Plan, the App Service and the Bot definition.
+The App Service will pull the custom image and run it.
+It will take a few minutes before the app is operational.
+After a few minutes, you may monitor the progress through App Service -> Deployment Center -> Deployment -> Logs.
 - If using an Azure Managed Identity, ensure it has appropriate permissions to the Genie Space; refer to this [link](https://docs.databricks.com/aws/en/genie/set-up#required-permissions).
 - Rename `appManifest\manifest-sample.json` to `appManifest\manifest.json` and update it with the ClientId of the Managed Identity (in the 'id' and and 'bots.botId' fiellds), and with your custom domain in 'validDomains'.
+Modify other settings according to your needs and preferences.
 - Zip the files in the `appManifest` folder, upload the app to Teams and test it; if successful, continue.
 - Run `network.sh`
 - Map a custom domain for the Web App; add a DNS A record pointing the custom domain to the Firewall's public IP.